OS Notes: Scheduling

 6. If no context switch is performed, execution resumes:

-• If TIF_NEED_RESCHED, scheduler has found a better candidate, go back
+• If TIF_NEED_RESCHED is set, the scheduler found a better candidate; loop back.

-• Executes when scheduler decides to stay with current task, or just switched back
+• Executes when the scheduler decides to stay with the current task, or has just switched back.

 if (test_thread_flag(TIF_NEED_RESCHED))